 - Each of the black military pilots passed through flying training phases.
 The first of these was civilian pilot training (CPT).

-- Standards were high and many prospective pilots did not graduate from all the phases of training, much less join the WWII sorties.
+- Like military flight training, the standards were high and many prospective pilots did not graduate from all the phases of training, much less join the WWII sorties.

-- The first African American flying unit was the 99th Fighter Squadron led by Benjamin O. Davis Jr.
+- The first black flying unit was the 99th Fighter Squadron led by Benjamin O. Davis Jr.

-- In April 1943, the 99th Fighter Squadron deployed, arrived in French Morocco as the campaign in North Africa was ending.
+- In April 1943, the 99th Fighter Squadron was deployed to French Morocco as the campaign in North Africa was ending.

-- Their primary missions were to escort and attack enemy targets on the ground on the Italian islands of Pantelleria and Sicily, and the Italian mainland.
+- Their primary mission was to escort and attack enemy targets on the ground on the Italian islands of Pantelleria and Sicily, and the Italian mainland.

 - It earned its first aerial victory when 1st Lt.
 Charles B. Hall shot down a FW-190 aircraft in July 1943.